 For the safety and welfare of all patients and staff, there is no smoking allowed within the facility.
 For a copy of our complete smoking policy please ask at any of our nursing stations.
 Apple Valley Rehabilitation does enforce all California State laws in regards to smoking.
 The designated smoking area is in the front corner patio.
 Apple Valley Rehabilitation’s Smoking Policy: To ensure the safety of all residents and staff at Apple Valley Rehabilitation, smoking paraphernalia (cigarettes, cigars, tobacco, lighters, matches, ECT.) must be in a locked cabinet at all times.

 Bed linens, hospital gowns, and towels are provided and laundered by the facility.
 If you would prefer to do laundry for your loved one, please inform the charge nurse/social services designee.

 We have beauticians available every Friday.
 Please contact the Activity Department to set up an appointment.
 Payment for all services may be made at the Beauty Shop during the patient’s appointment or may be billed out on your monthly statement.

 Free parking is available in the front of the building.
 Please observe all posted city parking signs.
 Avoid parking in spaces specifically reserved for the handicapped, employees, and physicians.
 Parking may also be available across the street from our building.

-Consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients.
+Always consult with the nursing staff before bringing food to patients to be consistent with the provision of special diets.
 Any food kept in a resident room must be in properly sealed containers.